Podiatry Billing Services in South Carolina

 BlueCross BlueShield of South Carolina processes the largest share of South Carolina commercial podiatry claims.
 We know their SC specific fee schedules, prior authorization requirements for podiatry procedures, and their appeal timelines when claims are denied.
 Medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented.

-Healthy Connections routes podiatry patients through 5 managed care plans: Select Health, Molina, Absolute Total Care, and 2 more.
+Healthy Connections Medicaid routes podiatry patients through 5 managed care plans: Absolute Total Care (Centene subsidiary), First Choice by Select Health, Healthy Blue by BlueChoice (BCBS SC), and 2 more.
 Each MCO has its own podiatry authorization and billing rules that we manage.

-Palmetto GBA processes Medicare podiatry claims in South Carolina with its own Local Coverage Determinations.
-We navigate Palmetto GBA's policies around diabetic foot care certification to prevent medical necessity denials.
+Palmetto GBA (Jurisdiction M) processes Medicare podiatry claims in South Carolina with its own Local Coverage Determinations.
+We navigate Palmetto GBA (Jurisdiction M)'s policies around diabetic foot care certification to prevent medical necessity denials.

 Denial Prevention for South Carolina Podiatry